 Cherry Tree Walk & War Memorial

 This Vietnam War Memorial runs along Mittagong Rivulet Reserve and is approximately 5 km long.
 It features 526 Taihaku Cherry trees – one for each person killed in the Vietnam War.
-This is a lovely spot for walks, exercising the dogs and picnics, especially in spring when the trees are in blossom.
+This is a lovely spot for walks, exercising dogs and enjoying a picnic, especially in spring when the trees are in blossom.
 The walkway features several tall stone monuments with the names of the fallen.
 The walk begins at Settlers Park near Mount Gibraltar but there are other access points along the route.

 Dirty Janes has become a must see for visitors and is emblematic of the thriving boutique shopping scene in Bowral.
 Don’t get put off by the plain exterior.
 Inside is an eclectic range of antiques and collectables.
 You’ll find everything from old silverware and kitchen knickknacks to antique gas pumps and fishing gear.
 It’s an amazing place!
 When you’re finished shopping, have a high tea or light meal at the tea salon – Your Vintage Occasion.